koreader/koreader/README.md

 KOReader [![Build Status][travis-icon]][travis-link]
 ========

-KOReader is a document viewer application, originally created for usage on the Kindle e-ink reader.
-It currently supports Kindle 5 (Touch), Kindle Paperwhite , Kobo and Android devices.
+KOReader is a document viewer application, originally created for Kindle e-ink readers.
+It currently runs on Kindle 5 (Touch), Kindle Paperwhite, Kobo, Android(2.3+) devices.

 KOReader started as the KindlePDFViewer application, but it supports much more formats than PDF now.
 Among them are DJVU, FB2, EPUB, TXT, CBZ, HTML.